zaphosting/docs/docs/vserver-linux-databases.md

 Next, we need to add the MongoDB source to the previously created file.
 To do that, you can execute the following command:
 :::warning
-Replace {{OS_ALIAS}} with the "Alias" from the following table that corresponds to your Ubuntu version:
+Replace {{your_os_alias}} with the "Alias" from the following table that corresponds to your Ubuntu version:

 | Ubuntu Version | Alias  |
 |----------------|--------|